 Sometimes, you file a return & the IRS accepts it initially.
 Then, you get a Notice CP18 stating they have delayed sending part of your money because they have "questions".
 (See also Notice CP05) Then, they may ultimately deny it partially (Notice CP20) or completely.
 (Notice CP49 or Notice CP92)

 They may hold your refund until they "complete a more thorough review".
 If so, they will indicate the reasons with a Notice CP07.
+They may also send Letter 916C refusing to make a refund because your "supporting information was not complete."

 Very often, a refund will get taken by the IRS to pay for you back taxes or for an ex-spouse.
 (Notice CP39 & Notice CP42) The IRS may take your refund to be applied to other Federal or State debt you owe.
 (Letter 3179C)The IRS seizes business refunds as well.
 (Notice CP138)